 For an antibiotic to be effective, its concentration vis-à-vis the bacterium at the infectious site (blood or intestine) must be higher than its MIC (minimal inhibitory concentration).

 There is little data on the distribution of antibiotics in the intestine following parenteral administration.
 Only fluoroquinolones and ceftiofur which provide sufficient serum and intestinal concentrations (Foster et al., 2016).
-However, following international recommendations from the World Health Organisation (WHO) and World Organisation for Animal Health (OIE), 3rd and 4th generation cephalosporins and fluoroquinolones are considered critically important antimicrobials and their use should be avoided in veterinary medicine.
+However, following international recommendations from the World Health Organisation (WHO) and World Organisation for Animal Health (WOAH), 3rd and 4th generation cephalosporins and fluoroquinolones are considered critically important antimicrobials and their use should be avoided in veterinary medicine.

-Aminoglycosides such as apramycin (Apravet®) and paromomycin (Parofor®) are bacterial antibiotics which are very poorly absorbed in the digestive tract which therefore results in high concentrations (above the MIC) in situ after oral administration.
+Aminoglycosides such as apramycin (Apravet®) and paromomycin (Parofor®) are bactericidal antibiotics which are very poorly absorbed in the digestive tract which therefore results in high concentrations (above the MIC) in situ after oral administration.
 Aminoglycosides are concentration-dependent antibiotics.
 Recent studies support high doses with a short duration to avoid adaptive resistance.

 From a study conducted in 2015 (Figure 1), paromomycin concentrations in the lumen greatly exceeded the MIC 90 value of 1024 µg/g (Paromomycin MIC range: 2 > 1024, Vet Path IV project, strain collection 2015-2016) after oral administration at a dose of 50 mg/kg body weight (Fichant, 2015).